High-resolution Deep Convolutional Generative Adversarial Networks: Abstract

 \section{Abstract}

 Generative Adversarial Networks (GANs) \cite{Goodfellow14} convergence in a high-resolution setting with a computational constrain of GPU memory capacity has been beset with difficulty due to the known lack of convergence rate stability.
-In order to boost network convergence of DCGAN (Deep Convolutional Generative Adversarial Networks) \cite{Radford16} and achieve good-looking high-resolution results we propose a new layered network structure, HDCGAN, that incorporates current state-of-the-art techniques for this effect.
+In order to boost network convergence of DCGAN (Deep Convolutional Generative Adversarial Networks) \cite{Radford16} and achieve good-looking high-resolution results we propose a new layered network, HDCGAN, that incorporates current state-of-the-art techniques for this effect.
 Glasses, a mechanism to arbitrarily improve the final GAN generated results by enlarging the input size by a telescope $\zeta$ is also presented.
-A novel bias-free dataset, Graphics\footnote{Graphics is available at \href{http://curto.hk/publication/hdcgan/}{http://curto.hk/publication/hdcgan/}}, containing human faces from different ethnical groups in a wide variety of illumination conditions and image resolutions is introduced.
-Graphics is enhanced with HDCGAN synthetic images, thus being the first GAN augmented face dataset.
-We conduct extensive experiments on CelebA \cite{Liu15}, CelebA-hq \cite{Karras18} and Graphics.
+A novel bias-free dataset, Curt\'o \& Zarza\footnote{Curt\'o is available at \href{https://www.github.com/curto2/c/}{https://www.github.com/curto2/c/}} \footnote{Code is available at \href{https://www.github.com/curto2/graphics/}{https://www.github.com/curto2/graphics/}}, containing human faces from different ethnical groups in a wide variety of illumination conditions and image resolutions is introduced.
+Curt\'o is enhanced with HDCGAN synthetic images, thus being the first GAN augmented dataset of faces.
+We conduct extensive experiments on CelebA \cite{Liu15}, CelebA-hq \cite{Karras18} and Curt\'o.
 HDCGAN is the current state-of-the-art in synthetic image generation on CelebA achieving a MS-SSIM of 0.1978 and a FR\'ECHET Inception Distance of 8.44.